Akshay-hub-stack/Image-Gallery/README.md

 # Image-Gallery
-Image Gallery Using HTML and CSS
+Image Gallery Project Using HTML and CSS